tomas-fryza/vhdl-course/Labs/05-counter/README.md

 ## Part 1: Synchronize repositories and create a new folder

-Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
 Create a new working folder `Labs/05-counter` for this exercise.

 ## Part 2: VHDL code for clock enable